Oporto Tramways No. 9

 After a 24-hour delay brought about by gales in the Bay of Biscay, the tram – replete with a pair of roof boards advertising the products of its sponsor – was unloaded by means of a floating crane, after which the postponed reception was finally able to take place.
 The tramcar’s journey then continued up the relatively-recently opened M1 motorway – almost certainly the first time it had been used to transport an entire tramcar – with further receptions en route.
 When it eventually arrived at Crich in October 1964 the car was attached to one of the resident tramcars (Blackpool 49) for a successful trial run, having generated a huge amount of very welcome publicity for the museum as well as its sponsor.

-The original role designated for Oporto 9 after its arrival was to provide a trailer car for the society’s steam-powered tram, John Bull, and in its early days (starting in 1966) it provided a regular service in this capacity at a time when the electricity supply to the museum was not fully dependable.
+The original role designated for Oporto 9 after its arrival was to provide a trailer car for the society’s steam-powered tram, John Bull.
+In its early days (starting in 1966) it provided a regular service in this capacity, at a time when the electricity supply to the museum was not fully dependable.

 In the early days it was also occasionally pulled by a horse.
 Since then, however, the tramcar has been displayed in the main exhibition hall, where it not only helps to illustrate the very earliest era of Britain’s involvement in tramway development, but also provides a visible reminder of the long-standing mutual trade links between Britain and Portugal.